-Over the last several decades, substance abuse and drug dependence has grown exponentially among the population.
+Over the last several decades, alcohol and drug abuse dependence has grown exponentially among the population.
 Addiction is a chronic disorder, progressive in nature, which affects millions of people from all walks of life.
-An addiction typically manifests in incessant drug or alcohol seeking and use.
+An addiction typically manifests in incessant alcohol and drug seeking and use.
 It is a complex, biological, psychological and social disorder, characterized by persistent use of substances or dangerous behaviors, despite the potential or existing consequences.
 It is well understood that chemical dependence is a problem that cannot be cured.
 However, successful lifelong management of this disorder is possible with proper treatment, administered by medical professionals and staff who specialize in addiction rehabilitation.

 It is fairly common for many addicts to experience difficulty admitting that they have a problem.
 In our society, addiction is often misunderstood to be a matter of one’s “flaws,” or one’s inability to experience enough pleasure to get and stay happy.
 However, there are two main features that, without professional help, will remain out of one’s control.

 The following are the two most predominant characteristics found in any form of addiction: